Spaghetti Squash & Sauce

 Instructions:

-2. Place the chopped vegetables, water, spinach, lentils, dried oregano, dried red pepper flakes, dried minced onion, garlic powder, rosemary and paprika into a large saucepan.
+- Place the diced tomatoes, frozen spinach, chopped vegetables, water, lentils, dried oregano, dried red pepper flakes, dried minced onion, garlic powder, rosemary and paprika into a large saucepan.
 Cover and bring to a boil.
 Then reduce heat and simmer until the lentils are tender.
 This should take about 30 minutes.
 Make sure to keep an eye on the water level so it doesn’t burn.
 The vegetables will give off some water as the cook down and the lentils will absorb a lot of the water so it should work out well.
 If it is starting to look too dry and the lentils aren’t done yet just add more water 1/4 cup at a time.
 If the lentils are finished cooking and the sauce is too watery, just remove the lid and turn up the heat to boil off the extra liquid.

-3. Salt and pepper to taste.
+- Salt and pepper to taste.

-4. Remove the squash from the oven and let cool for a few minutes.
+- Remove the squash from the oven and let cool for a few minutes.
 Then use a fork to scrape out the “spaghetti” by dragging it along the cut surface of the squash.
 You will notice that the flesh starts to form into strings.
 Continue until you have removed all of it.
 Discard the shell.

-5. Serve the sauce atop the squash and garnish with fresh parsley.
+- Serve the sauce atop the squash and garnish with fresh parsley.